rizz045/rizz045/README.md

 - 👨‍💻 All of my projects are available at [GitHub](https://github.com/rizz045)

-- 💬 Ask me about **Data ience, Machine Learning or Any Data Related Stuff**
+- 💬 Ask me about **Data Science, Machine Learning or Any Data Related Stuff**

 - 📫 How to reach me **kdrishabhkd@gmail.com**